UniversitaDellaCalabria/uniCMS/docs/source/contents/introduction.md

 Introduction
 ------------

-for a conscious and correct use of uniCMS we must familiarize ourselves with the following components:
+For a correct use of uniCMS we must familiarize ourselves with the following components:

 - **Web Sites**, fully qualified doman name to answer for
 - **Contexts**, WebPaths like `/offices` and `/offices/employees`
-- **Page templates**, with a selectable html template through UI
+- **Page templates**, with a selectable html template file through UI
 - **Block templates**, elements that renders things whitin one or many pages.
-In this category there are also the PlaceHolder Blocks that fill external contents in their space, like publications previews
+There are also the PlaceHolder Blocks that fill external contents in their space, like publications previews
-- **Navigation Bars**, menu, footers, lists of things that can optionally fetch elements from Publications (titles, body, images ...) to enrich its entries
+- **Navigation Bars**, menu, footers, lists of things that can optionally fetch elements from Publications (titles, body, images ...) to enrich entries
 - **Carousels**, image sliders ...
 Yes, they are a basic component of the modern web
 - **Pages**, each webpath loads a page and this is a container of blocks
 - **Publications**, what we use to say __posts__